CoderPush/pulse/docs/auto-login-plan.md

 - When sending a reminder email, generate a JWT token containing:
   - The user's ID (stable, immutable identifier)
-  - An expiration timestamp (e.g., 3 days)
+  - An expiration timestamp (configurable via TOKEN_EXPIRY env var)
+    - Default: 3 days for regular reminders
+    - 1 hour for high-security operations
+    - Adjust based on use case:
+      - Admin reminders: 3 days
+      - Password reset: 1 hour
+      - High-security operations: 1 hour
+  - A unique token identifier (jti claim)
-  - A random nonce for security
+    - Standard JWT claim for unique identification
+    - Helps prevent token reuse
+    - Improves interoperability with JWT tools
 - Sign the JWT with a strong server-side secret
 - Include the JWT as a query parameter in the auto-login link